 - Past history and current events

-Commander’s intent is an essential tool to express the concept of the mission and the vision to all service members clearly and concisely.
+Commander’s intent is an essential tool to clearly and concisely express the concept of the mission and vision to all service members.
 It keeps everyone focused and together.

 Click a target to reveal more in-depth information.